-For the fifth time the Supporting Agile Adoption work group met from Dec 11th until Dec 13th.
+For the fifth time, the Supporting Agile Adoption work group met from Dec 11th until Dec 13th.
 Ericsson hosted this meeting in the beautiful town of Aachen, Germany, where the participants could briefly enjoy the traditional “Weihnachtsmarkt” huddled between the medieval and baroque houses.
 Briefly, because most of the time was devoted to working.
-As with the past meetings the organizers had taken care to have a good mixture of coaches and industry managers coming from organizations as diverse as SAP, Intel, Ericsson, Cisco, USAA or Spotify.
-In addition Hendrik Esser, our host, had invited someone from outside the Agile community to bring in new ideas: Pieter van der Meché, one of the leading evangelists of the Sociocratic Society, did a perfect job avoiding us to stay within our own “echo chamber”.
+As with the past meetings the organizers had taken care to have a good mixture of coaches and industry managers coming from organizations as diverse as SAP, Intel, Ericsson, Cisco, USAA, and Spotify.
+In addition, Hendrik Esser, our host, had invited someone from outside the Agile community to bring in new ideas: Pieter van der Meché, one of the leading evangelists of the Sociocratic Society, did a perfect job avoiding us staying within our own “echo chamber”.

 The topics emerged out of the discussions of the first day, leaving another one-and-a-half days for understanding them and deciding, what kind of contribution to the Agile community would fit best to distribute the results.

 One group focused on how Agile Transitions are approached generally, using human systems thinking.
 The team created and discussed a matrix of Containers (organizational constructs, like Enterprise, Business Unit, Team and Individual) and Ways of Working (like mindset and values, behaviors, principles, tactics/work methods and engineering practices).
 An observation is, that most organizations start with a focus on team & work methods and declare success already after scaling it to business unit & work methods.
 That leaves out a number of aspects of a real agile transformation.
 So the question was discussed how to get these in (example: how to approach change of enterprise mindset and values?).